 One of Knysna’s most famous restaurants is 34 Degrees South.
 The seafood restaurant has been a stalwart on the Knysna culinary scene, offering fresh Knysna oysters and seafood on the daily.

-If fabulous fine dining is what you’re after, however, then Zachary’s at Pezula Hotel is an absolute must.
+If fabulous fine dining is what you’re after, however, then Zachary’s at Pezula Resort, Hotel & Spa is an absolute must.
 Zachary’s prides itself on making cuisine inspired by local produce, and only uses the best and freshest locally sourced produce to make their stunning dishes.

 Another thing that makes Knysna so incredibly special, is the fact that the area has its very own seahorse, that can only be found in the Knysna Lagoon and two other neighbouring bodies of water in Plettenberg Bay and Sedgefield.